 Follow these steps precisely to avoid any hazards and unwanted infections.

 Step 1: Disinfect your roller

-Disinfect your derma roller by letting it soak in for approximately 5 to 10 minutes.
+Disinfect your derma roller by letting it soak in

 Step 2: Wash your face